 Scenic World and Skyway

-Undoubtedly, the 2nd famous attraction among domestic and international visitors in the Blue Mountains after the Three Sisters lookout.
-But did you know that when it constructed in 1958, it was the first horizontal passenger-carrying ropeway in the Southern Hemisphere?
+Undoubtedly, the 2nd famous attraction among domestic and international visitors is the Blue Mountains after the Three Sisters lookout.
+But did you know that when it was constructed in 1958, it was the first horizontal passenger-carrying ropeway in the Southern Hemisphere?

-Our brief article about ‘things you might not know about the Blue Mountains history’ over for now.
+Our brief article about ‘things you might not know about the Blue Mountains history’ is over for now.
 However, will hope to cover other historical aspects of the Blue Mountains in a future article.
-Some of the topics we are considering to cover include Leura, Norman Lindsey Gallery, Historic Hartley, and the history of the Hydro Majestic.
+Some of the topics we are considering covering include Leura, Norman Lindsey Gallery, Historic Hartley, and the history of the Hydro Majestic.
 So, keep tuned!